 Disciples Who Make Disciples

 As God continued to grow Jim in his personal life, the Lord also moved him to make changes professionally.
 Jim felt that he was being led to step outside of the business world and into a ministry role.
-As Radical began to grow in their scope and vision, Jim saw an opportunity to further use his entrepreneurial skills by leading the team that now comprised the Radical staff on a part time basis, sharing his time between his firm and the ministry.
-In 2011, Jim fully transitioned to lead the team as full-time Executive Director.
+As Radical began to grow in their scope and vision, Jim saw an opportunity to further use his entrepreneurial skills by leading the team that now encompasses the Radical staff on a part time basis, sharing his time between his firm and the ministry.
+In 2011, Jim fully transitioned to lead the team as full-time executive director.